kermitt2/delft/doc/sequence_labeling.md

 ```

-If you have trained the model with ELMo, you need to indicate to use ELMo-based model when annotating with the parameter `--use-ELMo` (note that the runtime impact is important as compared to traditional embeddings):

-> python3 nerTagger.py --dataset-type conll2003 --use-ELMo --file-in data/test/test.ner.en.txt tag

 For English NER tagging, the default static embeddings is Glove (`glove-840B`).
 Other static embeddings can be specified with the parameter `--embedding`, for instance:

 > python3 nerTagger.py --dataset-type conll2003 --embedding word2vec train_eval